Dr David Griffiths

 Research and Public Engagement activity

-David is PI on four major research projects, three of which are complete or near-complete and have been externally funded to between c.£0.1 and £0.5m.
+David is PI on four major externally-funded research projects, three of which are complete or near-complete:

 Birsay-Skaill Landscape Archaeology Project (Orkney, Scotland), funded by Historic Scotland, Oxford University and Orkney Islands Council.
 Since 2003, geophysics and selective excavation have revealed a wealth of exciting new data in this archaeologically-rich area.
 This project was nominated for 'Research Project of the Year' by Current Archaeology Magazine in 2012.